-Yes you can get on forums and engage with others but don’t use your website as a signature and link back to it.
-Same goes for comments on blog sites.
+Yes, you can get on forums and engage with others but don’t use your website as a signature and link back to it.
+The same goes for comments on blog sites.

 8. Landing pages optimisation

 This is creating a multitude of single page websites all linking back to your main site.
-You can do a couple of conversion focused landing pages if your running an Adwords campaign but not for the intent and purpose of any SEO strategy.
+You can do a couple of conversion-focused landing pages if you’re running an Adwords campaign but not for the intent and purpose of any SEO strategy.

 9. Have a few outbound links